Leonard J. DeLorenzo, Ph.D.

 Leonard earned his doctorate in systematic theology from the University of Notre Dame, where he also earned his M.A. in systematic theology and B.A. in theology and philosophy.
 A member of the McGrath Institute for Church Life since 2003, he has served on the leadership teams for Notre Dame Vision, Notre Dame Catechist Academy, Notre Dame Character Project, Echo, and the Church Life Internship, which he founded in 2016.
 In addition to writing books, articles, and essays, he speaks regularly in academic and pastoral settings on the saints, biblical catechesis, vocation and discernment, and the theological imagination, among other topics.

-Originally from Nutley, New Jersey but raised in Southern California, Leonard now lives with his wife, Lisa, and their five children (with one on the way) in South Bend, Indiana.
+Originally from Nutley, New Jersey but raised in Southern California, Leonard now lives with his wife, Lisa, and their six children in South Bend, Indiana.